ga4gh/vrs/docs/source/terms_and_model.rst

   data should be associated with VR objects through identifiers.
 See :ref:`computed-identifiers`.

+* Error handling is intentionally unspecified and delegated to implementation.
+The VR-Spec provides foundational data types that enable significant flexibility.
+Except where required by this specification, implementations may choose whether and how to validate data.
+For example, implementations MAY choose to validate that particular combinations of objects are compatible, but such validation is not required.

 * We recognize that a common desire may be to have human-readable identifiers associated with VR objects.
 We recommend using the _id field (see :ref:`optional-attributes` below) to create a lookup for